I2PC/neoantigenPrediction/Task4/README.txt

 # indep_haplotypes.py
 - Downloads protein and epitope data from only 1 haplotype
-- Haplotype specyfied by argument (from 0 to 5)
+- Haplotype specified by argument (from 0 to 5)
 - Discards epitopes without start and end information (only 250 out of 600k)
 - Implements sliding window from scratch

+# indep_haplotypes_seq.py
+- Sequential version of indep_haplotypes (for backup/code organization)
+- The paralell parts are commented out
+- Gives the same results for the windows as the paralell version
+- It is slower than the paralell version